 The birthweight of an infant has long been a predictor of subsequent survival.
 An increase in birthweight is correlated with a decrease in the risk of neonatal death.
-For the period 1999-2001 the neonatal death rate generally decreased by one-half or more for each subsequent 250- to 500-gram increase in weight for infants weighing less than 3000 grams at birth.
+For the period 2000-2002 the neonatal death rate generally decreased by one-half or more

+Birthweight has long been a predictor of survival. for each subsequent 250 to 500-gram increase in weight for infants weighing less than 3000 grams at birth.
 [Table 7-12].
 Nearly all the infants weighing less than 500 grams died.
-The death rate for infants weighing less than 500 grams was 917.3 per 1,000 live births, decreasing to 1.1 per 1,000 live births for infants weighing more than 2,500 grams.
+The death rate for infants weighing less than 500 grams was 907.1 per 1,000 live births, decreasing to 1.1 per 1,000 live births for infants weighing more than 2,500 grams.
 [Figure 7-7].